grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 *"_Prospect_!
 Captain Shakes here.
 I read you.
 Nice to hear you didn't go down with that last torp."*

 "Indeed.
-Unfortunately, Gregory here has a theory that now the _Grackle_ is after us for another ramming.
+Unfortunately, Gregory here has a theory that now the _Grackle_ is lining us up for another ramming.
 Based on the speed they've put on, I'm inclined to agree with him.
 So...what's the plan now?"

 *"Aye.
 Well, Hemi says he still thinks he can take them down.
 He just needs to deliver one of his devices to a weaker part of their sub than the ram --- which is what they detonated the last one with."*